swiss-seismological-service/hermes/doc/overview.rst

 * **main.py** is responsible for launching the application and for setting up the logging facilities etc.
 * **ramsis.py** contains the application object, handles application wide settings and connects the GUI with the core logic.

 The diagram below shows the class relationships for the main components and packages as listed above.
+A complete class diagram is available :download:`here <images/overviewdetailed_clsd.png>`.

 .. figure:: images/overview_clsd.png
    :align: center